kktse/kktse.github.io/about.md

 Interested in working together?

-- For professional inquires, please share details of the opportunity on [LinkedIn](https://www.linkedin.com/in/ktse/)
+- For professional inquires, please message me on [LinkedIn](https://www.linkedin.com/in/ktse/) with details of the opportunity
-- For vehicle dynamics questions and feedback, please reach out through the Formula Delta [contact page](https://formuladelta.ca/contact-us/)
+- For vehicle dynamics questions and inquires, please contact me through the Formula Delta [contact page](https://formuladelta.ca/contact-us/)